mikesnowkettering/SNVTBEnhancerWIA/README.md

 2. Click **Get** and follow the on-screen instructions.

 ### Manual Installation (Development Mode)
 1. Download or clone this repository to a folder on your computer.
-You only need the manifest.json and content.js files.
 2. Open Microsoft Edge and navigate to `edge://extensions/`.
 3. Enable **Developer Mode** (toggle in the bottom left).
 4. Click **Load unpacked** and select the folder containing the extension files.